jamesshore/quixote/CONTRIBUTING.md

 2. **They perform calculations** if needed by descriptors.
 For example, `Position` provides `plus()`, `minus()`, and `midpoint()` calculation methods.

 3. **They check for compatibility** via a `compatibility()` method.
 If two value objects that are incompatible are used together, Quixote will fail fast and throw a useful exception.
-For example, if you try to add a Position object to a Size, Quixote will throw an error with the message, "Size isn't compatible with Position."
+For example, if you try to add a Position object to a Size, Quixote will throw the error, "Size isn't compatible with Position."

 4. **They provide a human-readable comparison** via a `diff()` method.
 This method checks if two value objects are equal.
 If they aren't, it returns a human-readable explanation.
 For example, `Position.diff()` returns strings such as "10px higher".
 (There's also a traditional `equals()` method that's implemented in the `Value` superclass.)